mamurak/os-mlops/odh-kfp-seldon/README.md

 # Troubleshooting

-* In case you're using custom certificates in your environment, you might not be able to access the JupyterHub entry page (HTTP error 599).
-To work around this issue, do the following:
-    * In the `jupyterhub-cfg` configmap, set the `jupyterhub_config.py` parameter to `c.OpenShiftOAuthenticator.validate_cert = False`.
-    * Restart the JupyterHub pods.
 * If you don't have cluster admin privileges and you're denied access to the ML Pipelines UI route, you may have to update the oauth proxy arguments in the `ds-pipeline-ui` deployment.
 Refer to `manifests/odh/ds-pipeline-ui-deployment.yaml` for details.

 # Folder structure